hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter14.md

 Motivations:

 1. You can estimate the state correctly
-2. You can use the disturbances estimattion for the disturbance compensation
+2. You can use the disturbances estimation for the disturbance compensation

     !!! bug
         missing figure